 Incident Response System is a combination of facilities, logistic, personnel, finance, operation and communication operating within a common organizational structure with responsibility for the management of assigned resources to accomplish the objectives effectively pertaining to an incident.
 The IRS organization functions through Incident Response Team (IRTs) in the field.
 The District Magistrate (DM) as the chairman of the DDMA is a Responsible Person (RO) as overall in charge of the incident response management.
 If needed, he can delegate his functions to any other responsible officer or appoint another senior officer as an incident commander.
 On activation of the incident response system all line departments/ organizations/ individuals shall follow the directions of the Incident Commander as condition demands.
 He can divert all mechanisms and resources in the district to fight against a scenario leading to disaster/calamity in the district.
-On activation of IRS, an operation section with a leader and associates shall assume their roles.
+On activation of IRS, an operation section with a chief and associates, planning section with a leader and associates, logistic section with a leader and section chief and finance section with a leader and associates shall assume their roles.
 This is the sole discretion of the Incident Commander to appoint the Section Chief.
-These section chiefs are vested with commanding authority and logistic assistance to deliver the concerned responsibility .The chief and associates for the different sections are as nominated below:
+These section chiefs are vested with commanding authority and logistic assistance to deliver the concerned responsibility.
+The chief and associates for the different sections are as nominated below: